Appeals from GMC and MPTS Decisions

 Grounds of appeal must be identified and pleaded in a particular form.
 As the appeal is not a fresh hearing of the evidence, appeal grounds need to be identified and advanced with some care.
 Proportionality on its own is very difficult to win on, although it should be noted that our lawyers have had success in one case in persuading a judge to reduce a period of suspension by a few months, on grounds that the length of the suspension would cause significant hardship or loss of a business.
 A ground of appeal might be as follows: that the panel erred in giving too or too much little weight to evidence to a witnesses; or that the panel misdirected themselves on the law; or that the regulator (the GMC) failed to disclose important evidence to the doctor; or that the proceedings were in some way unfair.
 This list is not exhaustive.

-Where a doctor relies on new evidence it must usually pass the test as laid down in Ladd v Marshall EWCA Civ 1.
+New Evidence: Where a doctor relies on new evidence it must usually pass the test as laid down in Ladd v Marshall EWCA Civ 1.
 However, on grounds of fairness there may be exceptions to these rules that enable to appeal court to admit evidence that is favourable to the doctor; see by way of example the (November 2014) case of: Jasinarachchi v General Medical Council EWCH 3570 (Admin)

 Citation of others MPTS FTP Cases on Appeal: It is important to note that the fact that other similar cases have led to a different sanction does not necessarily lend support to an appeal.
 See our article on the citation of other GMC/MPTS fitness to practise decisions in appeal cases.